“True philosophy entails relearning to see the world anew.”

 Teaching Philosophy

 I approach philosophy as the disciplined effort to think about our thinking and to disclose and critically evaluate the basic presuppositions that we take for granted in forming a coherent perspective on the world and on ourselves.
-I think that… read more
+I think that as sense-making beings, we are always in the business of articulating a general perspective on the world and our place in it, however tentative and inchoate this perspective may be at the start.
+Accordingly, in my teaching, I try to show students that we are always already implicitly involved with the problems of philosophy even in our most specialized, practical, and humdrum pursuits. read more

 Teaching Award